zeyi-faueei/IIC-OSIC-TOOLS/README.md

 1. Using a complete desktop environment (XFCE) in `Xvnc` (a VNC server), either directly accessing it with a VNC client of your choice or the integrated [noVNC](https://novnc.com) server that runs in your browser.
 2. Using a local X11 server and directly showing the application windows on your desktop.
+3. Using it as a development container in Visual Studio Code (or other IDEs)

 ### 1.1 Step 1: Clone/download this GitHub repository onto your computer